-Teachers and staff are not prohibited from expressing their own views on political issues that are being taught to learners.
-However, staff must be mindful there is a risk that doing so could sometimes amount to promoting a partisan political view or compromise the balanced presentation of opposing views.
+Teachers, staff, and speakers are not prohibited from expressing their own views on political issues that are being taught to learners.
+However, staff and speakers must be mindful there is a risk that doing so could sometimes amount to promoting a partisan political view or compromise the balanced presentation of opposing views.
 Teachers and staff are in a position of authority and will typically be respected and trusted by the learners they teach, giving their personal opinions greater weight and credibility.

-As a general principle, staff should avoid expressing their own personal political views to learners unless they are confident this will not amount to promoting that view to learners.

-Where staff do share their personal political views, they must ensure that this is not presented as fact and note that there are opposing views which learners may wish to consider.
+As a general principle, staff, and speakers, should avoid expressing their own personal political views to learners unless they are confident this will not amount to promoting that view to learners.
+Where staff or speakers do share their personal political views, they must ensure that this is not presented as fact and note that there are opposing views which learners may wish to consider.